 Privacy promise: We will never share your data or spam you.

-How defined benefit schemes work
+How defined benefit pensions work

-- The number of years you’ve been a member of the scheme – known as pensionable service
+The number of years you’ve been a member of the scheme – known as pensionable service

 - Your pensionable earnings – this could be your salary at retirement (known as ‘final salary’), or salary averaged over a career (‘career average’), or some other formula, and